University Years (1977-1984)

 Thus, most of my education was at the library, and which I got no credit for, nor asked for.
 It was partly personal and private.

-However, while studying the Three Mile Island nuclear accident (contractor design shortcuts, plus human error), and also reading about nuclear materials proliferation to various political regimes around the world, I started to adopt some doubts about the net environmental advantages of nuclear power.
+However, while studying the Three Mile Island nuclear accident (contractor design shortcuts, plus human error), and also reading about nuclear materials proliferation to various political regimes around the world, I started to adopt some doubts about the realities of nuclear power and the ability to maintain inspections and controls.

-At a certain point early in my education, I "graduated" from a theoretical outlook on the world (where nuclear would be cleanest by far) to a realistic viewpoint (where nuclear materials proliferation as well as human negligence and cheap greed reign).
+At a certain point early in my education, I "graduated" from a theoretical outlook on the world (where nuclear would be cleanest by far) to a realistic viewpoint (where simplistic perceptions of a majority in a democracy, nuclear materials proliferation, as well as human negligence and cheap greed, often reign).

 I became a real expert on alternative energy schemes.
 However, I knew the laws of economics, too, as well as the reality of sociopolitics.
 (Again, practically all of this on my own, with no credit towards a degree.)